Continuing a Legacy of Green Building Leadership

 The Lab will provide deep, immersive learning by combining lectures, experiences and activities.
-Participants will be exposed to both theory and practice, while gaining access to local projects and people that offer real-life examples of topics covered.
+Participants will be exposed to both theory and practice, while gaining insight into local projects and people that offer real-life examples of topics covered.
 We will launch with a retreat, and then continue with intensive monthly workshops.
-Workshops will include lectures by local experts, building tours, and solo and group activities.
+Workshops will include lectures by local experts, building tours (all activities to be done in-person or virtually depending on physical distancing requirements), and solo and group activities.

 WHAT YOU’LL ACCOMPLISH

 - Align Your Goals and Values: Refine your personal and professional goals, clarify your purpose, and align your daily work with your guiding values.

 - Amplify your Voice: Articulate your perspective with confidence and practice challenging the status quo.
 You’ll learn how to engage project and company leadership.